To become the person you want to be, consume the right information.

 If you want to be an actor, then study everything about acting — the fundamentals of acting, the actors you admire, do’s and don’ts, and so on.

-Same goes to different careers or professions such as sales, writing, engineering, gardening, programming, and so on.
+Same goes to different careers or professions such as sales, writing, engineering, gardening, programming.
+What else?

 If you notice, most people consume the wrong stuff.
 Or things that don’t benefit them.